pknight24/measure-theory/README.md

 # Measure theory notes

-Heavily inspired by *Elements of Integration* by Robert Bartle.
+Some notes taken on *Elements of Integration* by Robert Bartle.